vmchale/pizarnik/tut/ne.md

 instance scoping is
 [fraught](https://blog.ezyang.com/2014/07/type-classes-confluence-coherence-global-uniqueness/).

-Extensible cases avoid this, in a way dual to row polymorphism—where it works, it is strictly preferable.
+Extensible cases [@blume2006] avoid this, in a way dual to row polymorphism—where it works, it is strictly preferable.

+# References

 <!-- https://pchiusano.github.io/2018-02-13/typeclasses.html "open" discovery/containers... -->